anyoptimization/pymoo/docs/source/misc/indicators.md

 +++

-For all performance indicators showed so far, a target set needs to be known.
+For all performance indicators shown so far, a target set needs to be known.
 For Hypervolume only a reference point needs to be provided.
 First, I would like to mention that we are using the Hypervolume implementation from [DEAP](https://deap.readthedocs.io/en/master/).
 It calculates the area/volume, which is dominated by the provided set of solutions with respect to a reference point.

 +++